A message from Confidential Advocacy, Resources, and Education — Support Center (CARE-SC) and Services

 We understand the desire to not engage with treatment providers or official methods of care following a sexual assault.
 The desire to seek control and a sense of agency is completely normal.

 USC honors your decisions as a survivor and seeks to support your immediate and future needs.
 We care about your well-being, and want you to know about the concerns related to this product as well as the ways in which using this product limits your future choices.
-Utilizing an RSVP confidential advocate can help you explore truly meaningful options that will give you a sense of agency over your health, provide the opportunity to report in the future should that interest you, and support your overall healing.
+Utilizing a CARE-SC confidential advocate can help you explore truly meaningful options that will give you a sense of agency over your health, provide the opportunity to report in the future should that interest you, and support your overall healing.

 “At Home” kits are being marketed to college students as an alternative to professional forensic exams.